ksd3/rinexpy/docs/COOKBOOK.md

 # Cookbook

-Short, copy-pasteable recipes for the common one-shot tasks.
-Each recipe is independent; assume `import rinexpy as rp` at the top.
+Recipes you can paste into a REPL.
+Each one stands alone; assume `import rinexpy as rp` at the top.

 ## Read

-### Load a single file regardless of format
+### Load a file, any format

+`rp.load` sniffs the file and dispatches.
+Works on NAV, OBS, SP3, and NetCDF.

 ```python
 data = rp.load("file.rnx.gz")           # auto-detect: NAV / OBS / SP3 / NetCDF
 ```

-### Open one variable for one satellite
+### One variable, one satellite

+Pull a single observable for one SV via xarray selection.

 ```python
 obs = rp.load("file.18o")
 gps_g07_c1 = obs["C1"].sel(sv="G07")
 ```

-### Get just the timestamps without parsing the data
+### Timestamps without the data

+Useful when you only need to see what's in a file before paying to parse it.

 ```python
 times = rp.gettime("file.18o")          # numpy.datetime64 array
 ```

-### Get just the header
+### Just the header

+Returns a plain dict keyed by RINEX header label.

 ```python
 hdr = rp.rinexheader("file.18o")